jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     AssertionError: {'key': 'value'} is not false

-  :ref:`a dictionary with things is NOT False<is a dictionary False or True?>`
+  :ref:`a dictionary with things is NOT False<should I group a dictionary as False or True?>`

 * I change assertFalse_ to assertTrue_